anodyne/nova3/docs/api/overview.md

 ## Authorization

 Some calls to the API require you to be authorized to take those actions.
 The authorization system used by the API is the same authorization system used throughout Nova.
-As a general rule of thumb, if you can do it in your browser, you can do it through the API (assuming the function is supported by the API).
+If you have permission to do something in the browser, you can do it through the API.